9 ways the South West will be powering the future

 - Find out more: UWE academics working on smart ‘Living Bricks’

 This Bio-Bus requires another waste product to run.
-The first ever ‘poo-powered’ bus was set up on the number two(!) route in Bristol, linking the city with Bath, and running purely on human and food waste.
+The first ever ‘poo-powered’ bus was originally set up on the number two(!) route in Bristol back in 2014, linking the city with Bath, and running purely on human and food waste.
+After a short hiatus, the Bio-Bus is making a come back as a number one double decker bus – from 21 August you could be riding on one very efficient vehicle.

 Dan Murry, based at the University of Bath’s Innovation Centre, is currently working on a project that could make wastewater a valuable commodity.
 Industrial Phycology explains: “Applying cutting-edge technology, the I-Phyc system uses microalgae at an industrial scale to treat wastewater from agricultural, industrial and municipal.”